HCOS Face-to-Face Protocols

 - If adult or student attendees develop symptoms while on-site, the individual will be separated from the group and head home or be picked up.

-- On-site personnel, visitors and students in grade 4-12 who can not tolerate wearing a mask for health, mental health, or behavioural reasons, or if unable to put on or remove a mask without assistance, are exempt from doing so.
-To communicate an exemption, Adults please fill out this FORM for the coordinator of your event to have on file, no further documentation is required.
+- On-site personnel, visitors and students who can not tolerate wearing a mask for health, mental health, or behavioural reasons, or if unable to put on or remove a mask without assistance, are exempt from doing so.
+To communicate an exemption, Adults please fill out this FORM for the coordinator of your event to have on file; no further documentation is required.

 - For those who may have forgotten a mask at home, or if symptoms develop while in attendance, masks will be available on-site.